jaskinkabir/obvault/data-comm/IPv6.md

 	- An IPv4 address is written as
 		- 4 bytes in decimal numbers separated by dots
 	- Not even enough for half of all humans
+- Also, two level addressing (network and host) wastes space
 - IPv6 has a whopping 128 bit address space, which takes up 8 total 32 bit words of each IPv6 header, 4 for each address
 	- This allows for $3.4\times10^{38}$ addresses
 	- We will probably never run out